utily/cloudly-http/README.md

-# template-library
+# Cloud Parser
-Template for NPM library.
+Parses and stringifies requests and responses for CloudFlare Workers.